Government Financial Support During COVID-19 – Latest

 - Bounce back loan scheme.
 Small and medium businesses can borrow up to £50,000 with 100% Government guarantee.

 - Business rates relief.
 Every retail outlet can benefit from business rates relief and every car showroom will qualify.
 If your aftersales services are on the same site, your local authority should be exempting the entire premises from rate in the 2020/21 tax year.

 - Coronavirus job retention scheme.
-Through HMRC, the government will be paying up to 80% of a worker’s wages, up to a total of £2,500 per worker each month, with tapering employer contributions starting from August.
+Through HMRC, the government will pay up to 80% of furloughed workers’ wages, up to a total of £2,500 per worker each month, with tapering employer contributions starting from August.
 These payments will be backdated to 1st March.
 This will apply to members of the workforce who remain on the payroll but are temporarily not working during the coronavirus outbreak.
 Every employer in the country is eligible for the scheme.
 In July, the Chancellor announced that employers may be eligible for a ‘Job Retention Bonus’, a one-off payment to employers of £1,000 for every employee who they previously claimed for under the scheme, and who remains continuously employed through to 31 January 2021.

 - Statutory sick pay relief.
 If your business has less than 250 employees, then you are able to claim a refund for Statutory Sick Pay payments made for cases of coronavirus.

 - VAT deferment.
 If you are a UK VAT-registered business, VAT bills from now until the end of June will be deferred until the end of the tax year (April 2021).